navcoin/NavHub/content/news/2018/01/navtech-subchain-upgrade-success/index.md

 NAV has also been integrated into Vaulty.io which is a free tool that helps you accept payments in crypto.
 Just select the cryptocurrencies you would like to support, and it creates a unique URL for you to send users to.
 Check out this article for more information: https://hackernoon.com/introducing-vaulty-io-e683aea93c89

-NAV was ranked in the top 50 on Crypto Miso, which is a website that ranks cryptocurrencies based on Github activity.
+NAV was ranked in the top 50 on Crypto Miso, which is a website that ranks cryptocurrencies based on GitHub activity.

 https://cryptomiso.com/